8bitkick/BBCMicroBot/docs/user guide.md

 ## Reducing code size

 One of the fun and challenging aspects of the bot is you need to squeeze your code into a tweet - code golf!
 Techniques to do this have evolved over time many pioneered by [Rheolism](https://www.twitter.com/rheolism).
-Here we outline some fundamental approaches, this is by now means comprehensive.
+Here we outline some fundamental approaches, this is by no means comprehensive.

 ### BBC BASIC byte tokens